 Lead, Software Development

-Jason works as a Software Engineer for Udemy.
+Jason works as a Senior Software Engineer for Atlassian.
 He holds a Bachelors in Computer Engineering from UC Santa Barbara.
-Jason is the lead developer for GLEN World app and platform software.
+Jason leads software development for GLEN World apps and platform software.

 Sriram works at Apple.
 He holds an undergraduate degree in Electrical Engineering from the Indian Institute of Technology Madras and a Ph.
 D. degree from UC Santa Barbara.
 Sriram is involved in content development.

 Brian is a software engineer at Plato Systems.
 He has a masters from Penn State University and a bachelors from UC Santa Barbara.
 He is involved in app software and platform development.